 McDonald’s Franchise Costs & Requirements

 An initial down payment is required when you purchase a new restaurant (40% of the total cost) or an existing restaurant (25% of the total cost).
 The down payment must come from non-borrowed personal resources, which include cash on hand; securities, bonds, and debentures; vested profit sharing (net of taxes); and business or real estate equity, exclusive of your personal residence.

 Since the total cost varies from restaurant to restaurant, the minimum amount for a down payment will vary.
 Generally, we require a minimum of $500,000 of non-borrowed personal resources to consider you for a franchise.
-There are limited opportunities to enter the program with less cash available (primarily in rural or urban areas), and, in some situations, the financial requirements may be substantially higher depending on the specifics of the transaction.
+There are limited opportunities to enter the program with less cash available, and in some situations the financial requirements may be substantially higher depending on the specifics of the transaction.
 Individuals with additional funds may be better prepared for additional or multi-restaurant opportunities.